GothShoot/proxmox-swarm/README.md

 * `deploy` – Deploy a new VM (placeholder).
 * `start <vmid>` – Start an existing VM.
 * `stop <vmid>` – Stop a running VM.

+When `--sdn-network` is specified, newly created containers are attached to the given overlay network using the Proxmox SDN API.
+Network tags and VLAN IDs can be defined per service in the compose file via `tags` and `vlan` fields.

 Additional subcommands can be added in the future using the extensible architecture in `src/cli.ts`.